useInView

 Default: "0px"

 A margin to add to the viewport to change the detection area.
-Use multiple values to adjust top/right/bottom/left, e.g. "0px -20px 0px 100px"
+Use multiple values to adjust top/right/bottom/left, e.g. "0px -20px 0px 100px".

 const isInView = useInView({ margin: "0px 100px -50px 0px" })

-won't take affect within cross-origin iframes unless root
+]Note: For browser security reasons, margin won't take affect within cross-origin iframes unless root is explicitly defined.

 once